 The Voice-Powered Digital Solution

 Research scientists work in a mobile environment – they must move around to perform experiments.
-Voice-powered digital lab assistants can solve researchers’ data access problems by providing mobile, hands-free data management solutions.
+Voice-powered digital lab assistants can in relation to lab informatics, solve researchers’ data access problems by providing mobile, hands-free data management solutions.

 “Life science instruments output data in many different formats.
 What about connecting those instruments by digital technology so scientists at the bench can see what is happening in the lab?
 The system could present entire workflows with a single voice command.
 Or scientists could tell the system where and how to process data.”